7 min read

 If you’re currently in the process of looking for dispatch solutions to streamline your plant or quarry operations, you’ll want to make sure it includes this essential feature: real-time GPS tracking.

 As you’re evaluating different options in the logistics software marketplace, you’ll run across some impressive products.
-But no matter how many bells and whistles the vendor promises, if the platform doesn’t offer you the ability to track your dump trucks in real-time and then seamlessly integrate the data into your system, run away.
+But no matter how many bells and whistles the vendor promises, if the platform doesn’t offer you the ability to track dump trucks - both those you own AND those you hire - in real-time and then seamlessly integrate the data into your system, run away.
 You don’t have time to waste on considering that kind of solution when there are better choices out there that will help you improve operations across the board.

 Here are just some of the reasons why real-time GPS tracking is a must-have in logistics software: